Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/components/navs-tabs.md

 ## Base nav

-Navigation available in Boosted share general markup and styles, from the base `.nav` class to the active and disabled states.
+Navigation available in OUDS Web share general markup and styles, from the base `.nav` class to the active and disabled states.
 Swap modifier classes to switch between each style.

 The base `.nav` component is built with flexbox and provide a strong foundation for building all types of navigation components.
 It includes some style overrides (for working with lists), some link padding for larger hit areas, and basic disabled styling.